CiarDaire/ListFlix/README.md

 # ListFlix
-App to create custom lists out of tv shows and films.
+Mobile app to create custom lists out of tv shows and films.
 React Native Expo SQLite Application.
+--

+To run:

+Open the terminal and run 'npx expo start', and then open it on an Expo app on your device.

 --
 This was for university project.
 It is more of a starting foundation than a fully developed application.